Cigna's Gains on Health Plan Quality Report Card Reflect Improved Health and Well-being of Customers

 - Company's clinical initiatives focused on improved quality and better health outcomes

-BLOOMFIELD, Conn., October 13, 2011 - Data released today by the independent non-profit National Committee for Quality Assurance (NCQA) show that Cigna plans continue to improve health care quality.
-Cigna said its plans had year-over-year improvements in more than 65 percent of measures that NCQA tracked.
-For example, gains included more adherence to prescribed medications and more people having good control of cholesterol and blood pressure.
+BLOOMFIELD, Conn., October 30, 2012 - Data released today by the independent non-profit National Committee for Quality Assurance (NCQA) show that Cigna plans continue to improve health care quality.
+Cigna said its plans had year-over-year improvements in more than 62 percent of measures that NCQA tracked.
+For example, gains included more adherence to prescribed medications and more children and adolescents receiving recommended vaccinations.

-Cigna's analysis also indicates that it continues to exceed the national average and the averages of its national competitors in dozens of quality measures.
+Cigna's analysis of the data also indicates that it continues to exceed the national average and the averages of its national competitors in dozens of quality measures.

-"A strong focus on quality is fundamental to the work we do to help our customers improve their health and well-being," said Dr. Dick Salmon, Cigna's national medical director for performance measurement and improvement.
-"Better quality produces better health outcomes and improved health for individuals, and ultimately leads to lower health care costs.
-Cigna is committed to measuring and improving the quality of our programs continually and reporting those results to the public."
+"Every day we focus on quality because it's fundamental to helping our customers improve their health and well-being," said Dr. Dick Salmon, Cigna's national medical director for performance measurement and improvement.
+"When quality measures are followed - for example, when people get the screenings and tests they need, or refill their prescriptions on time - individuals have a better chance at staying healthy.
+And when people stay healthy, that leads to lower health care costs.
+That's why Cigna is committed to measuring and improving the quality of our programs continually and reporting those results to the public."

-According to Salmon, quality plays a key role in the company's nine collaborative accountable care programs, which are focused on achieving the "triple aim" of improved quality, lower cost and patient satisfaction.
+According to Salmon, quality plays a key role in the company's 42 collaborative accountable care programs, which are focused on achieving the "triple aim" of improved quality, lower medical costs and better patient satisfaction.